Holiday Marketing – Tis the Season to Give

 I’ve written before on the importance of listening to your customers.
 This is an important time to reinforce that practice.
 There are some very easy steps you can take to stop, listen and gather information to set your holiday marketing up for success.

-Follow conversations on social media to see what people are talking about
+- Follow conversations in social media to see what people are talking about

-Ask your customers – there’s no better way to find out their interests and their pain points than getting it direct from the source
+- Ask your customers – there’s no better way to find out their interests and their pain points thank getting it direct from the source

 If you take the time to understand what interests and/or bothers your audience then you’re far less likely to have them turning up their nose at your offering once your holiday marketing takes off.
 You can also expect a higher return and improved conversions within your marketing campaign because more of your customers are able to connect with your approach.